The River Roding Project

 Get involved

 We are currently in the construction phase of the project and will be engaging with residents affected by the works and the communities who benefit from this project further downstream.
 We will be adding updates to the news feed, sharing information and updates on the construction progress as well as announcing any upcoming public events.
-We will also be running polls and surveys to capture your views and feedback.

 Please register and subscribe to the site or email us to make sure you're on our project mailing list.